Losant/losant-docs/docs/applications/overview.md

 ![Application Globals](/images/applications/application-globals.png "Application Globals")

 Application globals are a set of key/value pairs that are accessible inside of any workflow in the current application.
 This is a great place to store application-wide configuration that is used across multiple workflows, like phone numbers or API keys.
-Any values configured here are accessible under the globals object on the payload in a workflow run.
+Any values configured here are accessible under the globals object on the payload in a cloud workflow run.
+The globals will be accessible on the edge workflows, however, if `Only on Cloud Workflows` is checked that pair will not be available in the edge workflows.
 Application globals can be overridden within a workflow by defining a different value at the same key in the globals for that specific workflow.
 You can read more about workflow globals [here](/workflows/overview/#workflow-globals).

 ## Application Archive